-A foundational tenet of my teaching philosophy is helping students develop skills in listening and communication with the goal of fostering a sense of community or fellowship in the classroom that facilitates collaborative learning, those informative exchanges between peers that also lend a sense of community to the classroom.
-I agree with Erika Lindeman and Daniel Anderson that “The teacher’s role is to build a community of writers who encourage one another to use writing to make meaning and effect change” (260-261).
-What the collaborative model offers to my classroom is a way to teach students mutual respect and trust, to listen to each other, and to appreciate their individual differences and abilities.
-As an instructor, I imagine myself as an advocate for my students, a role that parallels my work as a patient advocate in nursing.
-Over the past twelve years, I have directly experienced the benefits of collaboration in team-nursing and its correlation with better patient outcomes.
-Moreover, I understand that the skills involved in group activities, such as leadership, flexibility, teamwork, and problem solving translate from the classroom to the workplace.
+In my interactions with students, I continually seek opportunities to help them develop and improve their skills in oral and written communication.
+I view critical inquiry, intellectual engagement, and creative innovation, shaped by civic concern, to be crucial features of the type of learning community I foster in my classroom.
+For, as Erika Lindeman and Daniel Anderson have long established, “The teacher’s role is to build a community of writers who encourage one another to use writing to make meaning and effect change.”
+To encourage a sense of community, fellowship, and shared responsibility in the classroom, I design collaborative learning activities for my students, to be implemented alongside individual writing activities and assignments.
+The collaborative model offers a way to teach students mutual respect and trust, to listen to each other, and to appreciate their individual differences and abilities.
+As an instructor, I imagine myself as an advocate for my students, a role that parallels my work as a patient advocate in nursing over the past thirteen years, where I have directly experienced the benefits of collaboration in team-nursing and its correlation with better patient outcomes.

-Though students are initially tepid in their interactions with each other, with time and encouragement and through sharing in groups, they overcome insecurities about speaking in public or sharing writing endeavors with peers.
-By frequently re-organizing the groups, students quickly learn one another’s names and become more comfortable in the classroom.
-For example, in EN110: Intro to Writing, a course taught completely online, I had students collaborate in groups on a Synthesis Description Assignment where they co-wrote a 300-word description of a U. S. National Park or Monument on a web page designed for our class in Wix.
+Students present diverse styles of engagement in the classroom.
+While some students embrace tense discussions with peers, other students may be tepid in their initial interactions.
+I find that low stakes collaborative writing assignments nurture student-led discussions and level the hierarchical structure of the classroom that often inhibits student interaction.
+For example, in a composition course that I taught completely online, I had students collaborate in groups on a Synthesis Description Assignment where they had to co-write a 300-word description of a U. S. National Park or Monument on a web page designed for the class in Wix.
 The web page simulated a wiki board in that it allowed multiple students to engage in this digital activity at the same time.
-Furthermore, the assignment required them to synthesize other writers’ perspectives on the park or monument with their own.
 I also assigned students to “rooms” in Google Chat according to their groups so that they could coordinate and plan their project.
-In a similar assignment in my EN101: Composition I course, I had students practice rhetorical analysis of images.
-To re-enforce what they learned in the classroom, I had the students collaborate to create a collage of images on a wiki board and participate together to rhetorically analyze the images.
-From this exercise, my EN101 students graduated to analysis of Brent Staples’s “Just Walk on By: Black Men and Public Space,” and finally to more challenging essays, such as Gloria Anzaldúa’s “How to Tame a Wild Tongue.”
-Whether in an online format or in the classroom, I encourage students to collaborate in co-writing the initial rhetorical analysis of the images.
-This sense of communal support helps students become more independent in their analysis of texts and more comfortable with writing and sharing their writing.
+I find that these types of co-writing activities help students become more independent in their analysis of texts and more comfortable with writing and sharing their writing with peers.
 But more important, still, they become more comfortable with listening to each other and “listening” to texts.

 Bruffee, Kenneth.
 Collaborative Learning: Higher Education, Interdependence, and the Authority of Knowledge.
 2nd edition.
 John Hopkins UP, 1999.